BIG CONCERNS IN KANSAS

 Kiss the Ground Documentary – A simple solution for climate change

-Kansas Senator Mike Thompson – Decomissioning Utility-Scale Solar
+KS Senator Mike Thompson – Decomissioning Utility-Scale Solar

 Help Your County Planning Commission and Commissioners Craft STRONG Solar Regulations…No Regrets!